publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptIII/ch108/m__us_usc_t10_s2164.md

         (4) Subsection (g) shall apply with respect to determining the reimbursement rates for educational services provided pursuant to this subsection.
 Amounts received as reimbursement for such educational services shall be treated in the same manner as amounts received under subsection (g).

-    (j) __Tuition-free Enrollment of Dependents of Foreign Military Personnel Residing on Domestic Military Installations and Dependents of Certain Deceased Members of the Armed Forces.—__
+    (j)  __Tuition-free Enrollment of Dependents of Foreign Military Personnel Residing on Domestic Military Installations and Dependents of Certain Deceased Members of the Armed Forces__  __.—__

         (1) The Secretary may authorize the enrollment in a Department of Defense education program provided by the Secretary pursuant to subsection (a) of a dependent not otherwise eligible for such enrollment who is the dependent of an individual described in paragraph (2).
 Enrollment of such a dependent shall be on a tuition-free basis.